There’s a reason we don’t call it the megaverse, the pluriverse or superspace… because it’s Michael Moorcock’s multiverse.

 According to the Oxford English Dictionary, the word ‘multiverse’ was first used by the American psychologist William James (the brother of novelist Henry James) in 1895.
 But he was interested in mysticism and religious experiences, not the nature of the physical Universe.
 Similarly, although the word appears in the writings of G. K. Chesterton, John Cowper Powys and Michael Moorcock, none of this has any relevance to its use in a scientific context.

-My view is that Dr Gribbin has got this wrong [and not just in his mis-characterisation of William James].
-I will come back to this—also to the Oxford English Dictionary, James, Chesterton, and Powys—below.
+My view is that Dr Gribbin has got this wrong (and not just in accepting ‘first use’ by William James — see Appendix 2, below).
+I will come back to this—also to the Oxford English Dictionary, James, Chesterton, and Powys.

-I will also bring to the discussion a few details which I think are genuinely new—actual Secret Origins!
-(Sort of… see Appendices at the end of this article in particular :0)
+I will also bring to the discussion a few details which I think are genuinely new, or at least largely lost to history… particularly in the Appendices at the end of this article.

 And of course, this is the multiverse… if I balls it up here, at least I know there are other planes of reality where the essay ended up elegant, concise and fun to read.